Omycron83/Notes/Temp/Vorschrieb.md

 ### The green new deal:
 The green new deal refers to an idea of public policy that aims to address climate change along with achieving auxilliary goals such as job creation, economic growth and the reduction of inequality at large.
 There have been significant attempts to get legislation passed in order to introduce these ideas into public policy in a number of contries such as the EU and the US.
-In these p
+The policies mainly focus on creating environmental justice for those disproportionately affected by climate change.

 ### Greenwashing
 Lets begin with a definition: what is green washing?
 Green washing refers to the act (of an individual or an organization) of making themselves appear more ecological on the surface than they actually are.
 In class, we have identified some greenwashing techniques often observed in even the most ... such as shell: firstly, they often employ language that, while sounding like a promise of significan, isn"t defined in any way that would make claiming it a promise of any kind.
 Calling yourself "eco-friendly" for example seems like an arguable claim, that however lacks any formal definition to make it such.
+Additionaly, there is often an emphasis put on small details or products th

 ### Common words:
 - Anthropocene: Current geological epoch characterized by changes to the planet through human actions